-- Guide 2: Get rid of Netflix was unable to collect a payment from Mac OS X.
+- Guide 2: Get rid of Netflix was unable to collect a payment on Mac OS X.

-- Guide 3: Remove Netflix was unable to collect a payment from Google Chrome.
+- Guide 3: Remove Netflix was unable to collect a payment in Google Chrome.

 - Guide 4: Erase Netflix was unable to collect a payment from Mozilla Firefox.

 - Guide 5: Uninstall Netflix was unable to collect a payment from Microsoft Edge.

 - Guide 6: Remove Netflix was unable to collect a payment from Safari.

 - Guide 7: Eliminate Netflix was unable to collect a payment from Internet Explorer.

 - Guide 8: Disable Netflix was unable to collect a payment Push Notifications in Your Browsers.